Education in the United States: 21st century

 The No Child Left Behind Act of 2001, passed by a bipartisan coalition in Congress, provided federal aid to the states in exchange for measures to penalize schools that were not meeting the goals as measured by standardized state exams in mathematics and language skills.
 This made standardized testing a requirement.
+This standardized testing would be utilized between grades 3 through 8 and test on mathematics and English proficiency.
+Low scores result in districts being labeled as "failing" which has led to "teaching to the test".

 In the same year, the U.S. Supreme Court diluted some of the century-old "Blaine" laws upheld an Ohio law allowing aid to parochial schools under specific circumstances.
 The 2006 Commission on the Future of Higher Education evaluated higher education.
 In December 2015, then-American President Barack Obama signed legislation replacing No Child Left Behind with the Every Student Succeeds Act.

 The Great Recession of 2007–2009 caused a sharp decline in tax revenues in all American states and cities.
 The response included cuts to education budgets.
 Obama's $800 billion stimulus package of 2009 included $100 billion for public schools, which every state used to protect its education budget.
 In terms of sponsoring innovation; however, then-President Obama and then-Education Secretary Arne Duncan pursued K-12 education reform through the Race to the Top grant program.
 With over $15 billion of grants at stake, 34 states quickly revised their education laws according to the proposals of advanced educational reformers.
 In the competition, points were awarded for allowing charter schools to multiply, for compensating teachers on a merit basis including student test scores, and for adopting higher educational standards.

 There were incentives for states to establish college and career-ready standards, which in practice meant adopting the Common Core State Standards Initiative that had been developed on a bipartisan basis by the National Governors Association, and the Council of Chief State School Officers.
 The criteria were not mandatory, they were incentives to improve opportunities to get a grant.
 Most states revised their laws accordingly, even though they realized it was unlikely they would win a highly competitive new grant.
 Race to the Top had strong bipartisan support, with centrist elements from both parties.
 It was opposed by the left wing of the Democratic Party, and by the right wing of the Republican Party, and criticized for centralizing too much power in Washington.
 Complaints also came from middle-class families, who were annoyed at the increasing emphasis on teaching to the test, rather than encouraging teachers to show creativity and stimulating students' imagination.
 Voters in both major parties have been critical of the Common Core initiative.